TmCrafz/FlipIconChecker/README.md

 ```

 You can specify your own custom layouts for the front, back and the layout which "scale" in when the view get checked.
-When you use custom layouts its best you set "layout_width" and "layout_height" of the FlipIconChecker to "wrap_content".
+When you use custom layouts it is best you set "layout_width" and "layout_height" of the FlipIconChecker to "wrap_content".
 You get the best results when all custom layouts have the same size.
-The checkView layout, which you specify get scaled from 0 to 80% of his full size.
+The checkView layout, which you specify get scaled from 0% to 80% of his full size.
+With the "duration" attribute you can set a custom duration for the animation from one side to the other side.
+By default one flip takes 200ms.

 ```xml
 <org.tmcrafz.flipiconchecker.FlipIconChecker